dojo/framework/docs/en/resources/supplemental.md

 });
 ```

-By default calling meta will not initiate a request, meaning if there is not meta info (as `getOrRead` has not been called) then it will never populate them and invalidate without a separate call to `getOrRead`.
-A additional parameter, `request` can be passed as `true` in order to make a request for the passed options if there is no existing meta information.
+By default, calling meta will not initiate a request.
+If there is no meta info - i.e., `getOrRead` has not been called - it will never populate them and invalidate without a separate call to `getOrRead`.
+An additional parameter, `request`, can be passed as `true` in order to make a request for the passed options if there is no existing meta information.

 > MyResourceAwareWidget.tsx